kgryte/apple-card-csv/README.md

 For older Apple devices supporting Apple Wallet (e.g., iPhone 6, iPhone 5, etc), but no longer supporting OS updates (iOS < 13), users are unable to export their Apple Card statements as CSV.

-To support these older devices, this package generates CSV by reading and parsing exported statement PDFs.
+To support these older devices, this package reads and parses exported statement PDFs for subsequent CSV generation.

 </section>